Enjoy Sightseeing, Dining, Shopping and Entertainment in the "City in the Park"

 For a unique way to experience downtown on a pub crawl, book one of Lexington's two party bikes.
 Tours last about two hours.
 You provide the "horse power" by pedaling the bike, which seats around 15 people.
 Contact the Big Blue Pedaler, 469-6929, or the Thirsty Pedaler, 619-4161.

-Keep an eye on an exciting new area of development downtown: the Distillery District.
-It is home to coffee shops, artist studios, restaurants and bars, plus a brewery and a distillery and a music hall.
-Head out Manchester Street to explore this area blossoming around the old James E. Pepper distillery.
+Check out an exciting new area of development downtown: the Distillery District.
+It is home to coffee shops, artist studios, an ice cream lounge, restaurants and bars, plus a brewery, two distilleries and a music hall.
+Head out Manchester Street to explore this area blossoming around the site of the old James E. Pepper distillery.

 Bluegrass Note: Pamper yourself with deep tissue and other massages available at The Massage Center, 380 Mill in Dudley Square, 231-1782.
 If it's a workout you prefer, contact Proof, 230 W. Main St. The club has racquetball and squash courts, a running track, sauna and weight rooms, with special day rates for visitors.
 559-0230.